Run surveys. Get insights. Unlock growth.

 Surveys can be categorized by how often they are conducted.
 This frequency affects the type of data collected and the insights that can be drawn.

-Cross-Sectional Surveys: These are one-time snapshots of a population at a specific point in time.
-They help in understanding current attitudes or behaviors but do not track changes over time.
+Cross-sectional surveys are snapshots of a population at a specific point in time.
+They help understand current attitudes or behaviors but do not track changes over time.

-• Cohort Surveys: Cohort surveys follow a specific sub-group or cohort over time, observing how their responses change.
+- Cohort surveys: follow a specific sub-group or cohort with the same characteristics over time, observing how their responses change.

-• Panel Surveys: Similar to cohort surveys, panel surveys involve repeatedly surveying the same individuals over time, allowing for detailed tracking of individual changes.
+- Panel surveys: Similar to cohort surveys, panel surveys involve repeatedly surveying the same individuals over time, allowing for detailed tracking of individual changes.
+The difference is they don’t have to have shared characteristics.

 The choice between cross-sectional and longitudinal surveys depends on whether your research aims to capture a momentary picture or observe trends and developments.
 Each type offers unique benefits and should align with your specific research objectives.